open-goal/open-goal.github.io/documentation/usage/settings/settings.md

 ### SUBTITLES

 Subtitles represent a major additional feature that was not present in the original game.
 When enabled, displays subtitles for the in-game cutscenes.
-This can be toggled on and off by using the punch button (Square on PlayStation) during an in-game cutscene.
+This can be toggled on and off by using the punch button (Square on PlayStation) during an in-game cutscene, which you will be notified about during the intro cutscene of the game.
 Default value is off.

 ### HINT SUBTITLES